 Are you Living Away from Home, Relocating or travelling?

-As a Contractor you may be eligible for a Living Away From Home Allowance.
+You may be eligible for a Living Away From Home Allowance.
 There are various factors involved in your individual situation that will determine whether you are eligible for LAFHA, a travel allowance or relocation costs.
 Power Pays will take the time to sit down with you on an individual basis to assist you to review your personal circumstances.

 Living Away From Home Allowance